-You’re a freelance writer, or content marketer, or digital assistant, and a client just asked if they can pay you in Bitcoin.
+You’re a freelance writer, or content marketer, or digital assistant.
+A client just asked if they can pay you in Bitcoin.
 After you frantically Google “Bitcoin” you may wonder whether or not you should say yes.
 While it’s always a little nerve-wracking to try something new, the advantages of accepting Bitcoin definitely outweigh the disadvantages.
-Consider that it doesn’t need to (and probably won’t be) the only form of payment that you’ll accept; be prepared as well that you may become increasingly interested in being paid in Bitcoin as you learn more about its advantages for you, both as a business owner and as an individual.
+Consider that it doesn’t need to (and probably won’t be) the only form of payment that you’ll accept.
+You may become increasingly interested in being paid in Bitcoin as you learn more about its advantages.

 Easy to Set Up and Receive

-You don’t need a bank account, you don’t need to worry about foreign transaction fees, and you don’t need to worry about waiting a long time to get paid.
-Bitcoin can be sent just as easily as an email, and you won’t need to deal with the same overhead costs usually associated with credit cards.
+You don’t need a bank account.
+You don’t need to worry about foreign transaction fees, or about waiting a long time to get paid.
+Bitcoin can be sent just as easily as an email.
+You won’t need to deal with the same overhead costs usually associated with credit cards.
 While a small fee ensures that you’ll get paid quickly, you’ll still be saving a significant amount.
 You can get set up very quickly–it takes only a few hours to set up a payment API and link up your bank account.
-If you’re selling goods in person, then all you’ll need is a QR code so that customers can use their digital devices to send you their payment instantaneously.
+If you’re selling goods in person, then all you’ll need is a QR code.
+This will allow customers to use their digital devices to send you their payment instantaneously.

 No Worries About Fraud